 Students use industrial sewing equipment to develop fundamental sewing techniques in accordance with industry standards for women's wear.
 Techniques are practiced through a series of required samples.
 Students use project management strategies to plan and complete apparel projects.
-Garments produced in this course are related to the lower torso and the patterns are developed in APT 1745 - Pattern Design I.
+Garments produced in this course are for the lower torso.
+The patterns used are instructor approved and are related to APT 1745 - Pattern Design I.